eerkela/bertrand/README.rst

       >>> resolve_type("baz[x]")
       CustomType(x='x')

 *  Vectorized **type detection** for example data in any format.
-This works regardless of an example's ``.dtype`` attribute, allowing ``pdcast`` to infer the types of ambiguous sequences such as lists, tuples, generators, and ``dtype: object`` arrays.
-In each case, inference is fast, reliable, and works even when the examples are of mixed type.
+This is highly optimized and works regardless of an example's ``.dtype`` attribute, allowing ``pdcast`` to infer the types of ambiguous sequences such as lists, tuples, generators, and ``dtype: object`` arrays, no matter their contents.

    .. doctest::